When a little bit of knowledge is a dangerous thing: criteria for selecting RCP and HDPE pipe for stormwater drainage applications

 RCP, on the other hand, is much less reliant on the surrounding soils for its structural strength.
 Deflection testing of HDPE pipe, usually 30 days after installation, is now required by some state transportation agencies for underground drainage piping.
 Mandatory mandrel testing, visual inspection, video taping and laser testing of the interiors of drainage culverts for ovality are becoming standard DOT requirements.
 While laser testing for deflection is a relatively new protocol, most transportation officials believe it offers the best data, especially for inspection of pipe bends and intersections.

 Deflections exceeding 5 percent to 7 percent usually constitute structural failure and require removal.
-Current research from field laser testing of HDPE pipe indicates that certain plastic pipe installations may result in failed ovality tests if proper installation is not performed.
+Current research from field laser testing of HDPE pipe (see the sidebar “Research on Field Laser Testing of HDPE Pipe”) indicates that certain plastic pipe installations may result in failed ovality tests if proper installation is not performed.

 Environmental factors are now assessed in determining cost effectiveness of a structure’s service life.
 Engineers must consider a project’s sustainability when selecting materials for construction.
 The onus of responsibility to ensure that maximum sustainability is obtained for public projects is a serious professional engineering obligation that will only increase in the future.
 The sustainability value in specifying RCP with supplementary cementitious materials (SCMs are industrial byproducts such as fly ash, slag and silica fume) is clearly commendable.
 While state engineers are interested in learning more about concrete pipe with SCMs for reactive site conditions, engineers can be assured that these products are both locally available and have a record of good performance.